Today I thought it was time for some newlywed advice, because thinking back, there are so many things I wish I knew before I got married.

 Conflict is always either a win/win or a lose/lose.
 Don’t aim to win an argument, because if you defeat your husband and he loses, you lose, too.
 You lose intimacy.
 Instead, find the win/win in everything.
 When you do that, conflict doesn’t seem so scary.

-9. Listen to the little things
+9. Listen to the little things in the newlywed days

 Don’t focus on yourself; before you’re married, practice focusing on him and what he’s thinking and feeling.
 Let those things matter to you.